Instruction for Authors

 Essential title page information

 A concise and factual abstract is required.
-The abstract should state briefly the purpose of the research, the principal results and major conclusions.
+The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
-Abstract long is 250-350 words.
+Abstract long is 250-300 words (Times New Roman (Headings CS), Font 10).

 A graphical abstract is mandatory for this journal.
 It should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
-Authors must provide images that clearly represent the work described in the article.
+The authors must provide images that clearly represent the work described in the article.
 Graphical abstracts should be submitted as a separate file in the online submission system.
-Image size: please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
+Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
 The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
-Preferred file types: TIFF, EPS, PDF or MS Office files.
+Preferred file types: TIFF, EPS, PDF, or MS Office files.

 Immediately after the abstract, provide a maximum of 6 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.
-The key words of the paper should not contain any words already in the title, but can include abbreviated terms or location information not suitable for the title.
+The keywords of the paper should not contain any words already in the title but can include abbreviated terms or location information not suitable for the title (Times New Roman (Headings CS), Font 10).

 Define abbreviations that are not standard in this field in a footnote to be placed on the first page of the article.
 Such abbreviations that are unavoidable in the abstract must be defined at their first mention there, as well as in the footnote.
 Ensure consistency of abbreviations throughout the article.